Woodland which has been in continuous existence since 1600 (1750 in Scotland).

 Material that is derived from living, or recently living, biological organisms.

-Trees that do not have needles or cones (a few, such as alder, have cone-like structures for their seeds which are not true cones).
+Trees that do not have needles or cones, such as oak, birch and beech.
+A few, such as alder, have cone-like structures for their seeds which are not true cones.

 Sheet material manufactured under pressure, based on wood and other vegetable particles bound with hydraulic cement and possibly containing additives.

-Trees that are cut near ground level (or sometimes higher in which case they are pollards), causing them to produce many small shoots.
+Trees that are cut near ground level (or sometimes higher, in which case they are called pollards), causing them to produce many small shoots.
 These shoots are harvested every few years at a relatively early age for products such as staves, fencing, fuel and charcoal.
-'Coppice with standards' includes scattered trees that are left to grow as normal ('standards').
+"Coppice with standards" includes scattered trees that are left to grow as normal ("standards").